 In sum, we should foster a team approach to student recruitment, education, and success that advances a school’s mission, enables faculty growth, and results in superior post-graduation outcomes for all students.

 These six strategies represent key undertakings for music colleges to consider, but this list is far from comprehensive.
 Some additional tactics I recommend to attract more student applications include engaging alumni in student recruitment, standardizing virtual and on-campus recruiting events, increasing online marketing, adding recruitment pipelines, and boosting international student recruitment.

 *Population changes and the numbers of college closings will differ by region.
 The effect is expected to be greatest in the Northeast & Midwest and less in regions such as the Southwest, where ample immigration has occurred.
-See: Demographics and the Demand for Higher Education, by Nathan Grawe (JHU, 2018) as well as an interview with Prof. Grawe.
+See: Demographics and the Demand for Higher Education, by Nathan Grawe (JHU Press, 2018) as well as an interview with Prof. Grawe.

 8 Ways to Build Sustainable Music Careers